navapbc/template-infra/infra/README.md

 - [Basic CLI Features](https://www.terraform.io/cli/commands)

-## Terraform Backend
+## Terraform Backend Management

-&nbsp;&nbsp;The approach to backend management allow terraform to both create the resources needed for a remote backend as well as allow terraform to store that configuration state in that newly created backend.
-This also allows us to seperate infrastructure required to support terraform from infrastrucutre required to support the application.
+&nbsp;&nbsp;The approach to backend management allows Terraform to both create the resources needed for a remote backend as well as allow terraform to store that configuration state in that newly created backend.
+This also allows us to seperate infrastructure required to support terraform from infrastructure required to support the application.
+Because each backend, bootstrap or environment utilize their own terraform.tfstate stored in these buckets ensure that any backends that are shared use a unique key.
+When using a non-default workspace, the state path will be `/workspace_key_prefix/workspace_name/key`, `workspace_key_prefix` default is `env:`

 ### infra/bootstrap/account